codekie/openapi-examples-validator/README.md

   -h, --help                                 output usage information
 ````

-The validator will search the OpenAPI-JSON for response-examples and validate them against its schema.
+The validator will search the OpenAPI-spec for response-examples and validate them against its schema.

 If an external example has to be verified, the `-s` and `-e` option has to be used.